-We have audited the financial statements of Global Resources Investment Trust Plc (the 'company') for the year ended 31 December 2020 which comprise the Income Statement, the Statement of Changes in Equity, the Balance Sheet and the Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards in conformity with the requirements of the Companies Act 2006.
+We have audited the financial statements of GRIT Investment Trust Plc (the 'company') for the year ended 31 December 2021 which comprise the Income Statement, the Statement of Changes in Equity, the Balance Sheet, the Cash Flow Statement and notes to the financial statements, including significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and UK-adopted international accounting standards.